kassimoussa/visitdjibouti/API_DOCUMENTATION.md

 # 📱 API Documentation - Visit Djibouti Mobile App

-**Complete API with 28 endpoints** for mobile tourism application with authentication, POIs, events, favorites, tour operators, app settings, and organization management.
+**Complete API with 33 endpoints** for mobile tourism application with authentication, POIs, events, favorites, tour operators, app settings, and organization management.

+## 🚀 New: Anonymous User Support
+The API now supports **anonymous users** for a frictionless onboarding experience.
+Users can browse, add favorites, and make reservations without providing personal information, then convert to full accounts when ready.

 ## 🔐 Authentication Endpoints